spacepy/spacepy/Doc/source/install.rst

 Installing SpacePy
 ******************

-SpacePy uses the standard Python distutils to compile and install.
+SpacePy uses the standard Python distutils and setuptools to compile and install.
 For detailed, platform-specific installation instructions, see:

 .. toctree::